-- Computer Hardware: In order to participate in online sessions, you will need a computer with an internet connection, a microphone and speakers/headphones.
-To complete the class work, you will need appropriate software installed on the computer. - Time Expectation for coursework: You are expected to spend 4-8 hours per week for the course.
+- Textbook: None - Blackboard: Connect to http://tamusa.blackboard.com.
+You will have lecture notes, solutions to problems, multimedia materials and other supplementary materials in Blackboard.
+All class communications will be through Blackboard and students should monitor this several times a day. - Time Expectation for coursework: You are expected to spend 4-8 hours per week for the course.
 Based on the background, some student may require more time.
 Time spent may be longer when assignment/exams are due.